sitespeedio/chromedriver/README.md

 # Chromedriver

 This is a simple package that downloads [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and provides a node api for accessing the path to the binary.
-There are other packages like this, but I wanted to make sure I had an updated package to include in [Browsertime](http://www.browsertime.net).
+We want to keep this with minimimal dependencies.

 How to use?
 ```node